What is the FE Exam retake policy?

 As of January 2021, the passing rate for the FE Electrical and Computer Exam was 72%.
 This, however is a percentile scoring system which means that 72% of the people that took the exam on that date passed.

-As a guideline to aid your preparation, you should roughly aim to get at least 65-70 questions out of the 110 correct to be in a safe position for passing.
+As a guideline to aid your preparation for FE examination, you should roughly aim to get at least 65-70 questions out of the 110 correct to be in a safe position for passing.

 What can you bring with you to the FE Exam?